filecoin-project/filecoin-docs/content/en/storage-provider/how-providing-works.md

 ---
-title: 'How providing storage works'
+title: "How providing storage works"
-description: 'Providing storage to the Filecoin network involves accepting deals and honoring them by inserting proofs in the chain.'
+description: "Providing storage to the Filecoin network involves accepting deals and honoring them by inserting proofs in the chain."
+menu:
+    storageprovider:
+        parent: "storage-provider-basics"
 ---

-# {{ $frontmatter.title }}

 In most blockchain protocols, _miners_ are the participants on the network that do the work necessary to advance the blockchain and maintain its validity.
 For providing these services, miners are compensated in the native cryptocurrency.
 The term _miner_ emerged in the initial Proof-of-Work era, comparing the work done by hardware miners using computational power to secure blockchains with that of gold miners who expended vast physical resources for a chance at a large payout.

 Mining in Filecoin works quite differently however -- instead of contributing computational power, _providers_ contribute storage capacity to be used in deals with clients looking to store data.

 ## Types of provider